ebrelsford/ebrelsford.github.io/talks/2016/mapscamp/talk.md

 A lot of my students' work becomes transcribing and aggregating data.
 This can take a lot of work!

 One example of this that I find exciting is Jeff Ferzoco's (are you here Jeff?)
 OUTgoing NYC map which shows the locations LGBT nightlife spots over time.
+Jeff has done a ton of research, including reading texts and surveying people, to find these historic locations.

+On the map you can find details about each spot, including when it was in operation.

+WNYC collected data about fatal traffic crashes in NYC in 2014 in its Mean Streets project.
+As you can see, the project shows the location of the crash and, where available, tells the story of the people who died in that crash.
+It's very easy to download the city's crash data and make simple maps with it, but it's so humanizing to include stories and pictures of the people involved.

+The Guardian's project, The Counted, similarly aggregates information about people who were killed by police in the US.